 The scheme lays out a robust cyber security baseline.
 This is suitable for all organisations of any size and in any sector.
 It addresses five key controls:

 From 1 October 2014, the Government established a requirement.
 All suppliers bidding for contracts handling sensitive and personal information must then be certified against the scheme.
 If you are not currently certified, our experts can help.

 It is mandatory for businesses seeking specific government contracts to deliver certain IT-related products and services.
 It is also mandatory for businesses dealing with personal information.
 Without it, you will be unable to bid for such contracts at all.

 How do you gain CE certification?

-You must complete an online questionnaire which is then certified by a GCHQ Assessor – such as CRIBB Cyber Security – on behalf of the IASME Consortium.
+You must complete an online questionnaire.
+This is then certified by an NCSC Assessor – such as CRIBB Cyber Security – on behalf of the IASME Consortium.

 What’s the difference between cyber essentials and cyber Essentials Plus?

-CE is a self-assessment during which you must supply answers to questions along with evidence.
-Cyber Essentials Plus requires an external evaluation.
+CE is a self-assessment questionnaire with evidence required.
+CE Plus requires an external evaluation.

 Any company with CE certification wishing to demonstrate a deeper commitment to cyber security.